Skip to main content

 This hepatotoxicity and adverse lipid profile underscore the clinical preference for non-oral delivery methods, which bypass this initial hepatic processing.
 Non-oral methods, such as transdermal applications, have generally shown a neutral effect on serum lipid levels.

 The systemic effects of testosterone extend to various metabolic pathways.
-While some studies suggest a positive influence on and body composition, particularly in improving insulin sensitivity and reducing adiposity, more extensive long-term research is needed to fully characterize these benefits and potential risks across different delivery methods.
+While some studies suggest a positive influence on metabolic health and body composition, particularly in improving insulin sensitivity and reducing adiposity, more extensive long-term research is needed to fully characterize these benefits and potential risks across different delivery methods.
 The impact on weight gain has been noted in some trials, though serious adverse events related to testosterone therapy are reported as infrequent.

 Long-term safety data for female testosterone therapy, particularly beyond two years, remains an area requiring further comprehensive research.